 “The story is told of a wagon train on its way from St. Louis to Oregon.
 Its members were devout Christians, so the whole group observed the habit of stopping for the Sabbath day.
 Winter was approaching quickly, however, and some among the group began to panic in fear that they wouldn’t reach their destination before the heavy snows.
 Consequently, several members proposed to the rest of the group that they should quit their practice of stopping for the Sabbath.
 Finally it was suggested that the wagon train should split into two groups – those who wanted to observe the Sabbath and those who preferred to travel on that day.
 The proposal was accepted, and both groups set out and traveled together until the next Sabbath day, when one group continued while the other remained at rest.
 Guess which group got to Oregon first?
 You’re right.
 The ones who kept the Sabbath reached their destination first.
 Both the people and the horses were so rested by their Sabbath observance that they could travel much more vigorously and effectively the other six days of the week.”
 (From Keeping the Sabbath Wholly: Ceasing, Resting, Embracing, Feasting by Marva Dawn pp 65)

 The God who made us knows how our bodies and minds function.
-He knows that we need to sleep roughly a third of each day, and rest one day in seven to function properly.
-Failing to do either of these is like running a car engine in the red often, it will result in problems!
+He knows we need to sleep roughly a third of each day, and rest one day in seven to function properly.
+Failing to do either of these is like often running a car engine in the red, and it will result in problems!

 By the way, any day can be your day of rest.
 Sunday happens to work well for me, but it will not work well for all.
-If you are a pastor Sunday is not going to be a day of rest!
+If you’re a pastor Sunday isn’t going to be a day of rest!